 - If you want to rent an apartment for a mid-to-long-term stay, there are two options.
 You can rent through an agency, or you can rent directly from an owner.
 Renting an apartment is very different in Italy than in the States.
 In the USA, most apartments are managed by a property manager.
 In Italy, the property manager is usually the owner.

-- Rental contracts are regulated by the country – and the rental price by the city/town.
+- Rental contracts are regulated by the country – and the rental price is by the city/town.
 There are basically three rental contracts recognized in Italy.

 - Transitory: Usually a 12-18 months stay